 Measuring the surface before and after a step like an IPA wipe could reveal that it isn’t altering the surface as expected and may not be getting the job done.

-Once surface quality is being examined at each Critical Control Point, then analysis can be done to ensure that the best cleaning and treatment steps are being implemented.
-A process optimization study can be done to characterize exactly what parameters need to be set at each Critical Control Point so the material surface remains as controlled as possible through the whole production process.
+Once the surface quality is examined at each Critical Control Point, then analysis can be done to ensure that the best cleaning and treatment steps are being implemented.
+A process optimization study can be done to characterize exactly what parameters need to be set at each Critical Control Point so the material surface remains as controlled as possible throughout the whole production process.

 As illustrated above, it is important to design cleaning processes around specific contaminants and applications.
-In order to know what particular treatment, cleaning and preparation steps are necessary (and which ones might be superfluous) it is crucial to understand the production process as a series of steps that build on one another and are changing the material surface in measurable and identifiable ways.
+In order to know what particular treatment, cleaning, and preparation steps are necessary (and which ones might be superfluous), it is crucial to understand the production process as a series of steps that build on one another and change the material surface in measurable and identifiable ways.

 Learn more about what verification can do for your manufacturing process by downloading the “Predictable Adhesion in Manufacturing Through Process Verification” eBook.
 Consistent and reliable adhesion is possible when the proper management processes are in place.